keita-makino/ecs272-2020-4/README.md

 # Workaround to Run Locally

-You need to fix edit the typings of react-vis-types to enable labels in the parallel coordinates.
+You need to edit the typings of `react-vis-types` to enable labels in the parallel coordinates.

 ```ts
 node_modules/react-vis-types/index.d.ts